 Once your equipment is connected, you can start filling the tank with water.

 Lastly, you can add the decorations, plants or anything else that you may have.
 It is very important to do everything in moderation when it comes to decorating your aquarium.
 You would not want to flood it with excessive décor and stress out your fish.

 Leave enough free space for your fish to swim around without bumping into the rocks.
 A safe ratio to follow is 30/70: with 30% being the space in the tank that is filled with decoration.

 Establishing a good water cycle from the very beginning is absolutely crucial to ensure that your fish stay healthy and plants grow strong.

-Cycling your tank is a natural process which will take around 4-8 weeks.
-During this process a beneficial bed of bacteria will build up which will help to break down toxic compounds such as ammonia and nitrites, into less harmful compounds like nitrates.
+Cycling your tank is a natural process that will take around 4-8 weeks.
+During this process, a beneficial bed of bacteria will build up which will help to break down toxic compounds such as ammonia and nitrites, into less harmful compounds like nitrates.